 Sachin Khedekar

 Sachin Khedekar is an Indian actor, best known for Tamil cinema.
-Sachin Khedekar began their career in 1997.
+Sachin Khedekar began their career in 1997 and has been a prominent figure in the industry for over 29 years.
 With over 90 credits to their name, Sachin Khedekar remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Sachin Khedekar's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones